How Long Does It Take To Repair Your Credit?

 It Could Take Months or Years, Depending On Your Situation

 The credit repair process is not something you can knock out over a weekend.
 In fact, it may take you several years to fully rehabilitate your credit reports.
-The Fair Credit Reporting Act, a consumer protection statute, gives the credit reporting agencies wide latitude for how long they can legally maintain negative information on your credit reports.
+The Fair Credit Reporting Act, a consumer protection statute, gives credit reporting agencies wide latitude for how long they can legally maintain negative information on your credit reports.

 Generally speaking, negative information can remain on your credit reports for between seven and 10 years, depending on the type of negative information.
 Bankruptcies will remain for between seven and 10 years, depending on the type of bankruptcy.
 All other negative information can remain on your credit reports for no longer than seven years.